Gajdascz/odin-flexbox-landing-page/README.md

 # odin-flexbox-landing-page
-The Odin Project - Project: Flexbox Landing Page
+TOP - Flexbox Landing Page Project

-This is my landing page for the Odin Project Flexbox section.
+This is my landing page for the Odin Project Fundamentals of CSS Flexbox section.

 It is created using the supplied desired-outcome images along with the following provided specifications: